Computer Setup

 - Download and install Zoom for Macs with Apple Silicon chips

-- If you haven’t already, create an account with Zoom
+- If you haven’t already, create an account with Zoom.

 - Update your name in your profile following this pattern: First Name, Last Initial, pronouns, Program -

-Kaitlyn V (she/her), FE
+Kaitlyn V (she/her), SE

-- Learn how to raise your hand
+. - Learn how to raise your hand.

-- Give your Zoom account screen sharing permission and microphone permission
+- Give your Zoom account screen sharing permission and microphone permission.

 Enable Screen Sharing